 Why is olive oil so heavily emphasized in the Mediterranean diet?
 If you’ve ever had it freshly pressed from the tree you would understand how rich and delicious it tastes, which may be a big part of the draw of the Mediterranean people to olive oil!
 It turns out though, that is has much more benefit for our bodies than just great taste!

 Olive oil is a monounsaturated fat which has many health benefits like improving heart health and reducing the amount of bad cholesterol in your body.
 It also contains Omega 3 fatty acids, which are only found in a few foods and is considered an essential fat.
 Our body can’t make Omega 3 on its own so it needs to come from dietary sources.
 This is a huge difference from saturated fat and trans fat which are both generally detrimental to health.

 With combined diet changes and increased exercise, weight loss is common for dieters on the Mediterranean diet.
 This is because it is done in a healthy, balanced way.
-There are many ways to lose weight, but to lose weight while maintaining good health and taking into account long-term affects is a balance.The Diet Guide: Paleo” article).
+There are many ways to lose weight, but to lose weight while maintaining good health and taking into account long-term affects is a balance.The Mediterranean diet doesn’t cut back on the recommended ratio of carbohydrates and this is a good thing!
+This means the dieter will be able to lose the weight, and avoid the problems that come with lack of carbohydrates (read more in our “The Diet Guide: Paleo” article).